St Andrew's Presbyterian Memorial Church, Innisfail: Second church building

 When the Uniting Church finally moved to their newly constructed church in Scullen Avenue, mobile items including the pews, cross and altar were moved also.
-The Oribin-designed church remained unused until 1988, when a separate Presbyterian congregation, which had separated from the Uniting Church, approached the Council to purchase it.
-Repairs to the church were undertaken by the new congregation through fund raising and voluntary labour, utilizing many sources from Cairns to Innisfail.
-The largest challenge was repairing the damage to the roof and internal ceiling sheeting incurred during cyclone Winifred.
+The Oribin-designed former church remained unused until 1988, when a separate Presbyterian congregation, which had separated from the Uniting Church, approached the council to purchase it.
+Repairs to the former church were undertaken by the new congregation through fundraising and voluntary labour, utilizing many sources from Cairns to Innisfail.
+The largest challenge was repairing the damage to the roof and internal ceiling sheeting incurred during Cyclone Winifred.
 At this period the illuminated cross which had been located on the roof ridge almost 20 m above the ground, was removed due to maintenance difficulties.
 Its whereabouts is unknown.